oicr-gsi/vidarr/plugin-guide.md

 information is required or can indicate the name and type of information that is required.
 The `request` and `release` methods will contain a copy of this information, encoded as JSON, if the submitter provided it.
-The JSON data has been type-checked by Vidarr, so it should be safe to convert to the expected type using Jackson.
+The JSON data has been type-checked by Víðarr, so it should be safe to convert to the expected type using Jackson.

 Sometimes, consumable resources are doing scoring that would be helpful to know